Mathematics (MATH)

 Department: College of Arts and Sciences

-Systems of linear differential equations, autonomous systems, stability, sensitivity, existence and uniqueness theorems, Fourier series, boundary value problems, derivation of selected numerical methods such as Runge-Kutta and multi-steps methods.
+Differential equations, and systems of, play a fundamental role in understanding our surroundings.
+This is a graduate level course focusing on the study of systems of linear differential equations, autonomous systems, stability, sensitivity, existence and uniqueness theorems, Fourier series, boundary value problems, and the derivation of selected numerical methods such as Runge-Kutta and multi-steps methods.

 Prerequisite(s): MATH 3301 and MATH 4325